Chapter 5 : Debrief

-There was one other person in the room, sitting a little outside the circle, holding parchment and quill in readiness.
-Earlier Kingsley had taken Harry aside and introduced her.
+There was one other person in the room, sitting a little outside the rest, holding parchment and quill in readiness.
+Earlier, Kingsley had taken Harry aside and introduced her.

 “Harry, I would like you to meet Melanie Watts.
 I have just appointed her my personal private secretary.”

 Harry and Melanie exchanged greetings.
 Melanie had a pleasant and forthright demeanour and didn’t appear in the least star struck meeting Harry, which pleased him.
 She was a handsome looking woman somewhere in her mid-thirties with short light brown hair.

 “I would not have appointed Melanie,” continued Kingsley in a firm steady voice, “unless I had complete trust in her, trust she has earned working together with me over the last twelve years.”
 Melanie looked pleased at this remark.
 “Harry, I have asked her to take notes tonight and to help prepare tomorrow’s press release.
 This will be an enormous help to me, but, if you prefer, I will ask her to leave.”

 Harry had looked carefully at both Kingsley and Melanie.
 “There will be things said tonight that must never leave this room.
 If you are Ok with that, then I don’t have a problem.”
 Both nodded.

 It was time.
 Harry looked at Hermione and Ron for reassurance and then began.